kakuking/ParkPP/README.md

 ## Things to implement

-1. Billboards and particles 🎆
+1. Billboards 🌿
+2. Area Lights 🏮
-2. More complex materials 🎨
+3. More complex materials 🎨
-3. Area Lights 🏮
-4. Transparent Shadows 🔎⬛
-5. Physics and collisions 🎯
+4. Physics and collisions 🎯

+## Ideas for the future
+* Transparent Shadows 🔎⬛
+* Particles 🎆

 ## To build -
 ### Windows (with MSBuild) -